MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/Forming-and-changing-Staff-List-Order-Staff-Arrangement.md

 The formed staff list for the specified date is transferred to the list of posted documents. **Human Resources > Archive > Archived Staff List**

-### Staff Arrangement
+## Staff Arrangement

 Staff list is document impersonal, it indicates the number of posts in the organization and salaries for them.
 However, some companies print a special form that is not regulated by the legislation – Staff Arrangement.

-Staff Arrangement – a document that indicates which units approved in the staff list are occupied, indicating the name of the employee, his salary and allowances, and which are still vacant.
+Staff Arrangement – a document that indicates which units approved in the staff list are occupied, indicating the name of the employee, their salary and allowances, and which are still vacant.

 The form of  Staff Arrangement is formed on the basis of the archived staff list.